voiceflow-gallagan/VF-ElevenLabs/README.md

 - text(required): The text to synthesize.
 - voice (optional): The voice to use for synthesis.
 Default is '21m00Tcm4TlvDq8ikWAM'.
+- model (optional): The model you want to use.
+Default is 'eleven_multilingual_v2'
 - voice_settings (optional): An object containing additional voice settings.
   - stability (default: 0)
   - similarity_boost (default: 0)